-The committee will immediately submit the results of the examination to the Graduate Division.
+The committee will submit the results of the examination to the Graduate Division.

 The committee members should include in their deliberations such factors as relevant portions of the previous academic record, performance on the examination, and an overall evaluation of the student's performance and potential for scholarly research as indicated during the examination.
 A unanimous decision is required for a "Pass".
 If not all members of the committee vote to pass, they must write a report explaining their decision and must inform the student of the reasons for the decision.
 A student who has not passed the examination may repeat the qualifying examination after a preparation time of at least three months.
 The examination must be held by the same committee except that members may be replaced, with the approval of the graduate advisor, for cause such as extended absence from the campus.
 Failure to pass the examination on the second attempt means that the student is subject to disqualification from further study for the doctoral degree.
-Upon successful completion of the examination, the student is given an application for advancement to candidacy by the examining committee chair.
-When it is filled out and signed by the graduate advisor and graduate group chair, the student pays a candidacy fee and submits the form to the Graduate Division.
+Upon successful completion of the Graduate Division.
+Upon advancement to candidacy to the Graduate Division.
 Upon advancement to candidacy for the degree, the faculty committee is then charged to guide the student in research and in the preparation of the dissertation.